Chapter 37 Strøby

 Monday, August 4, 1980

 My Great Aunt Ada called me from Germany and asked me if I would like to come for a visit.
-I still have some money left over from my trip to Utah so I told Aunt Ada that I would come as soon as I could get there.
+I still have some money left over from my trip to Utah, so I told Ada I would come as soon as I could.

 Friday, August 8, 1980

-When it was time to leave, Elisabeth pleaded with me not to go.
-I told her I would love for her to come with me, but she has to start school Monday.
-Elisabeth cried when I left.
-It was hard for me to leave her too.
+When it was time to leave, Beth pleaded with me not to go.
+I told her I would love for her to come with me, but she has to start school on Monday.
+Beth cried when I left.
+It was hard for me to leave her, too.

 Saturday, August 9, 1980

-It was a long scary ride getting to Munchsmunster, Germany since I don’t speak the language.
-I finally managed to get to where Aunt Ada and her husband Herbert live.
+It was a long, scary ride getting to Munchsmunster, Germany, since I don’t speak the language.
+I finally arrived at Ada and her husband Herbert’s home.

-When it was noon Aunt Ada told me to get ready to go.
+At noon, Ada told me to get ready to go.
 I asked her where we were going.
 She told me it was a surprise.
-We first went on a train ride and then on a ferry.
+We first took a train ride and then a ferry.
 The ferry took us down a long river.
 It was so beautiful and very peaceful.
 The tour guide only spoke German.
 Ada translated what he said.
 We passed by the Berlin Wall.
-Ada translated that if we were to climb the wall we would get caught by the guards.
-Then she pointed up and two men were standing on guard with riffles by their side ready to shoot anyone who touched the wall.
+Ada translated that if we were to climb the wall, we would get caught by the guards.
+Then she pointed up, and two men were standing on guard with rifles by their side, ready to shoot anyone who touched the wall.
 I am pretty sure I won’t be climbing that wall anytime soon!
-When we got home I was very tired because it had been a long wonderful and eventful day!
+When we got home, I was tired because it had been a long, wonderful, and eventful day!

 Friday, August 22, 1980

 Aunt Ada has taken me to see so many places here in Germany.
-These past two weeks went by so fast and it is a vacation to remember!
+These past two weeks have gone by so fast, and it is a vacation to remember!
 I have also gone to Church with Ada while I was here.
 Even though I didn’t understand anything that went on, it was fun to hear the meetings and the hymns all done in German.

-Aunt Ada was sad to see me go.
-She has asked if I could come live here with her and her husband.
+My Great Aunt Ada was sad to see me go.
+She has asked me to come live with her and her husband here.
 She said that her husband is not a member and she regrets taking off with him during the Second World War.
 She wishes she had married someone of the same faith as ours.
-She is lonely because her only daughter is not active in the church and all the members live so far away.
-I hugged her and told her I had to get back to Elisabeth.
-Before I boarded the train, Herbert said in German, “You must promise to not wait another 12 years before you come back again!”
-Aunt Ada translated for us.
-I promised.
+She is lonely because her only daughter is not active in the church, and all the members live so far away.
+I hugged her and told her I had to get back to Beth.
+Before I boarded the train, Herbert said in German, “You must promise not to wait another 12 years before you come back again!”
+Ada translated for us.
+I promised I would be back again soon.

 I never did make it back before they both passed away.

-While I have been gone, Bent, Mom, and Elisabeth went back to Skive and are staying in the apartment that Mom has there.
-It was nice to be back again since it’s a place where I knew the members and my way around.
-When I got back, Elisabeth and I went to see Grandma.
-She was happy that we are back because she has been very lonely.
-Now that Mom and Bent have bought a house close to Strøby, it won’t be very often that we can see Grandma.
+While I have been gone, Bent, Mom, and Be have returned to Skive and are staying in the apartment Mom has there.
+It was nice to be back, since I knew the members and my way around the town.
+When I got back, Be and I went to see Grandma.
+She was happy we were back because she had been lonely.
+Now that Mom and Bent have bought a house close to Strøby, we won’t see Grandma very often.

 Sunday, August 24, 1980

-It was good to see all the members again, but sad because today is the last time we will be going to this branch.
+When we got to church, it was good to see all the members again.
+But sad because today is our last time at this branch.
 The members sang, “God be with you till we meet again.”
 It made us all cry.
-I looked over at Grandma and she was taking it very hard.
+I looked over at Grandma, and she was taking it hard.
 I felt bad for her because we are the only family she has here, and that is why she moved to Skive in the first place.

-After church, one of the Elders told me that they are teaching Mom’s last husband, Bent Ramsdahl, the discussions and he is thinking about becoming a member.
-The missionaries are sure he is going to get baptized.
+After church, one of the Elders told me they are teaching the discussions to Mom’s last husband, Bent Ramsdahl, and he is considering becoming a member.
+The missionaries are sure he will be baptized.
 I told The Elders I was sure he would never agree to it because of tithing.
-But if he did, I would be sure to come back with Elisabeth for his baptism.
+But if he did, I would be sure to come back with Beth for his baptism.
 He also told me that Bent R. is taking Mom’s new marriage hard.

 I told Mom that I had been thinking about staying behind.
 I could live with Grandma for a while until I found a place of my own.
 Mom said that was out of the question because she needed me now that they are moving.
-I wish I was strong and was able to stand up to Mom.
-But I also knew it would be hard on Elisabeth if I were to stay behind.
+I wish I were strong and able to stand up to Mom.
+But I also knew it would be hard on Beth if I stayed behind.

 Monday, August 25, 1980

 Grandma came and kept me company while I packed.
-She told me that she had been thinking about moving to Copenhagen so that she would be close to us again.
-When it was 5:00 p.m., Bent told Grandma it was time to go home.
-I think he is afraid that she will spend the night like she used to before Mom got remarried.
+She told me she had been thinking about moving to Copenhagen so she could be close to us again.
+At 5:00 p.m., Bent told Grandma it was time to go home.
+I think he is afraid she will spend the night the way she used to before Mom got remarried.

 Tuesday, August 26, 1980

 Grandma never came over today.
-When Elisabeth was done with school she and I went to Grandma’s place to see why she had stayed home.
+When Be was done with school, she and I went to Grandma’s place to see why she had stayed home.
 She told me that she is uncomfortable being around Bent.
-Elisabeth and I stayed and visited with Grandma for a little bit.
-On the way back Elisabeth asked if we could stop by and see her dad, so we did.
-I could tell that he was a mess and that he is taking all this very hard.
-After Elisabeth had visited with her dad we went back to mom’s place.
+Beth and I stayed to visit with Grandma for a little while.
+On the way back, Beth asked if we could stop by and see her dad, so we did.
+I could tell he was a mess and taking all this very hard.
+After Beth had visited with her dad, we went back to Mom’s place.

-At dinner, Elisabeth started to tell Mom about her visit with her dad.
+At dinner, Beth started to tell Mom about her visit with her dad.
 Then Bent Matteson got upset and said, “I don’t ever want to hear another word about your Dad!”
 It was uncomfortable for all of us to sit through the rest of the dinner.
-I understand that Bent would like to erase Elisabeth’s dad, but the fact is he was Mom’s last husband and will forever be Elisabeth’s dad.
+I understand that Bent would like to erase Beth’s dad, but the fact is, he was Mom’s last husband and will forever be Beth’s dad.
 Nothing can ever change that.

 Friday, August 29, 1980

-This morning I went to a specialty store and bought a jar of Peanut butter to give to Elisabeth’s Dad as a farewell present.
-I knew Bent likes it, and he would most likely never buy it for himself since it’s so expensive here.
-Then later in the day, Elisabeth and I went to give it to her dad and tell him goodbye.
-Bent wasn’t home so we left it by the door.
+This morning, I went to a specialty store and bought a jar of Peanut butter to give to Beth’s Dad as a farewell present.
+I knew Bent liked it, and he would most likely never buy it for himself since it’s so expensive here.
+Later that day, Beth and I went to give it to her dad and say goodbye.
+Bent wasn’t home, so we left it by the door.

 Sunday, August 31, 1980